Accelerated-Cloud-Storage/ACSSetup/README.md

-# ACSExamples
+# ACSSetup
-Examples using the S3 compatible API to help users get onboard and start using ACS
+Setup guides using the S3 compatible API to help users get onboard and start using ACS

 ### Language guides